 This is made with a simple but super flavourful, classic Chinese stir fry sauce.
 It’s a real sauce, one that tastes just like you get at proper Chinese restaurants!

 Stir fries are my go-to for those nights when I can’t deal with more than the bare minimum effort for dinner.
 I know I can always knock up a stir fry using whatever greens I have left in my fridge.
 Even if I only have green beans and an onion (and some protein!).
-As long as I have a yummy sauce, I’m one happy gal!
+As long as I have a tasty sauce, I’m one happy gal!

 So I have a secret weapon for super fast midweek meals – a homemade all purpose stir fry sauce.
 I call him Charlie.
 As in – Charlie Brown, because it’s a brown sauce.
 Ha ha ha.
 Don’t kill yourself laughing at my lack of originality!